valient-newman/ZeosLib/README.md

 My Github Repository <https://github.com/valient-newman>

 This addition gives the support for Embarcadero Delphi 11 to ZeosLib, changed the LibSuffix from 270 to 280 for Delphi 11.
-Why I put this stuff to github but not to sourceforge.net?
- I currently have difficulty while registering to sourceforge.net.

 ## What is to be done?